Sri Venkateswara College of Engineering: Forum For Economic Studies by Engineers

 A club where students are taught how to manage finances and economics.
 Mock placements are conducted by them every year where they bring in real HRs to conduct mock interviews to pre-final years and help them learn on how to face real placements.

 Curtain Call SVCE

 This is the dramatics club representing the college.
-It aims to improve the extracurricular participation among students by allowing them to join the club for various activities such as script writing, acting, direction and production.
+It aims to improve the extracurricular participation among students through various activities such as script writing, acting, direction and production.
 They have performed unique plays to a big audience through partnership with the company Crea Shakthi.

 Speakers' Forum SVCE

 A club where students are trained for their interpersonal skills, public speaking, Group discussion, debate and stand up.
 This forum is totally concentrated on enhancing students' communication skills and Peer mentoring.